Criteo

 The agent needed to be on the critical path of the users to ensure easy adoption

-To bring the conversation to life, we aimed for a generative layout that would carry graphics and visualisation enabling a back and forth with users
+To bring the conversation to life, we aimed for a generative layout that would carry graphics and visualization enabling a back and forth with users

 Wireframes, with Landing page, entry point, advanced layout